The Ultimate Guide to RV Camping in Massachusetts

 Amusement Park, Zoos, and Wildlife Refuges

-Finally, we must mention zoos as great kid-friendly attractions.
+Finally, zoos are great kid-friendly attractions.
 The best zoo in Massachusetts is likely the Franklin Park Zoo in Boston.
 However, we also love Stone Zoo in Stoneham and Southwick’s Zoo in Mendon.

 Safety and Preparedness when RV Camping in Massachusetts

 It’s smart to go into any trip prepared for potential problems, and a trip spent RV camping in Massachusetts is no exception.
-Besides the usual packing of a first aid kit and the practice of driving safely, you’ll also want to prepare for the potential of natural disasters and wildlife encounters.
+Besides packing of a first aid kit and driving safely, you’ll want to prepare for the potential of natural disasters and wildlife encounters.
 Here’s what you need to know.

 Weather Conditions and Natural Disaster Preparedness

 Blizzards and freezing rain are two of the most common natural disasters in Massachusetts.
-For this reason, we highly recommend that all RVers avoid traveling the state during the winter months.
-If you do have to travel to Massachusetts during the winter, be sure you are prepared with winter camping tips and gear.
+If you travel to Massachusetts during the winter, be sure you are prepared with winter camping tips and gear.
+Monitor weather apps and avoid driving during snowstorms and bad weather.

-Another common natural disaster in Massachusetts?
-Flooding.
-Coastal areas are vulnerable to storm surges and tidal flooding, and inland areas can see flooding from snow melt and heavy rains, which can cause flash floods.
+Another common natural disaster in Massachusetts is flooding.
+Coastal areas are vulnerable to storm surges and tidal flooding, and inland areas can see flooding from snow melt and heavy rains.

 To stay safe from flooding in Massachusetts, avoid parking near rivers and streams during the spring when all that snow is still melting.
 Park on high ground when heavy rain is in the forecast, and download a good weather app that will alert you of tropical storms and flash flood warnings.